EDIorg/EMLassemblyline/documentation/instructions.md

 4. **data.files.description** A list of character strings briefly describing the data files listed in the data.files argument and in the same order as listed in the data.files argument.
 5. **data.files.quote.character** A list of character strings defining the quote characters used in your data files and in the same order as listed in the data.files argument.
 If the quote character is a quotation, then enter `"\""`.
 If the quote character is an apostrophe, then enter `"\'"`.
 If there is no quote character then don't use this argument when running `make_eml`.
 6. **data.files.url** A character string specifying the URL of where your data tables are stored on a publicly accessible server (i.e. does not require user ID or password).
 The EDI data repository software, PASTA+, will use this to upload your data into the repository.
 If you will be manually uploading your data tables, then don't use this argument when running `make_eml`.
+7. **zip.dir** A list of character strings specifying the names of the zip directories of your dataset.
+8. **zip.dir.description** A list of character strings briefly describing the zip directories listed in the zip.dir argument and in the same order as listed in the zip.dir argument.
 7. **temporal.coverage** A list of character strings specifying the beginning and ending dates of your dataset.
 Use the format `YYYY-MM-DD`.
 8. **geographic.description** A character string describing the geographic coverage of your dataset.
 9. **geographic.coordinates** A list of character strings specifying the spatial bounding coordinates of your dataset in decimal degrees.
 The list must follow this order: "North", "East", "South", "West".
 Longitudes west of the prime meridian and latitudes south of the equator are prefixed with a minus sign (i.e. dash -).
 If you don't have an area, but rather a point.
 Repeat the latitude value for North and South, and repeat the longitude value for East and West.